PitPik/circularjs/ARCHITECTURE.md

 - **Routing** is one way to send information from one component to all others.
 It's very loose as the information being broadcasted is not dependent to/on a specific component.
 - **`subscribe`** is internally pubsub-like, and probably the best known way to pass data along.
+- **Store** can be realised by using a VOM instance, providing it as a service and hook up to event changes by `subscribe`.
 - **`subscribeToComponent`** uses internally also pubsub but is dependend on a component's cr-name.
 It is save to use as it fails silently if the component (cr-name) can not be found.
 - **`cr-input`** is a way to pass data from one component to its child.
 The child knows about it's parent and expects some data being passed on to it.
 The parent might not provide the data though if expected variable name doesn't match the parent ones.
 - **`cr-plugin`** does the same as `cr-input`, the child is though a plugin (directive).